jhill1/SEPwC.github.io/_sources/Spreadsheets_data.rst

 Moving from spreadsheets to data
 =================================

-We often use spreadsheets to store data, visualise those data and even analyise it.
+We often use spreadsheets to store data, visualise those data and even analyse it.
 It's therefore useful to think about the differences between a spreadsheet of data and what a computer will do with it.

 When loading data into a program you are **parsing** the data from a file into variables.
 Whilst this